Mid-Michiganders optimistic about new distracted driving law

 CARO, Mich.
-(WJRT) - Michigan drivers will have to keep their hands off the phone according to a new law signed Wednesday morning by Governor Gretchen Whitmer.
+(WJRT) - Michigan drivers will have to keep their hands off the phone under to a new law signed that Gov. Gretchen Whitmer signed Wednesday morning.

 "People are getting hurt left and right.
 And nobody's taking the time to look left or right," said driver Shawn Novak, who feels an update on distracted driving was long overdue.